Picland/v3-frontend/README.md

 ## Quick start

-If you want to have a try, just clone the project to disk
+If you want to have a try, just clone the project to your disk

 * `npm run dev`
 * open `http://localhost:3000`